- Japanese citizens

 Japanese citizens holding a valid Japanese passport do not need an entry visas for Austria.
 They are welcome to enter and stay (as visitors, tourists or business travellers) for a period of up to six (6) months as of the date of entry.

-If a Japanese citizen intends employment during his short stay in Austria which is subject to a work permit, a visa is required.
+If Japanese citizens intend employment during their short stay in Austria which is subject to a work permit, a visa is required.
 The work permit issued by Public Employment Service Austria ("AMS - Arbeitsmarktservice") has to be attached to the visa application.

-A stay in Austria beyond six months as of the day of first entry is subject to a residence permit.
+Any stay in Austria beyond six months as of the day of first entry is subject to a residence permit.

 Also 2 consecutive stays over a total period of more than 6 months require a residence permit if the reason of the stays was evident already from the beginning.

-Different Schengen Visa types are:
+Visa types are:

-- Visa A (Airport Transit Visa)
+- Schengen Visa A (Airport Transit Visa)

-- Visa C (Visitor's visa, valid for up to 90 days maximum per semester) (The homepage of the European Commission provides a 'short-stay calculator' (4th paragraph) for calculating the allowed days
+- Schengen Visa C (Visitor's visa, valid for up to 90 days maximum per semester) (The homepage of the European Commission provides a 'short-stay calculator' (4th paragraph) for calculating the allowed days

 The following countries constitute the “Schengen area” :